 BIOM 601 Global Health and Medicine: Emerging Problems and Impact (3) Analysis of emerging problems and impact in countries on a multidimensional perspective.
 Repeatable one time.
 BIOM, NURS, PH, SPA majors only.
 Pre: consent.

-BIOM 640 Clinical Research Methods (2) Instruction in developing clinical research questions and creating a concise protocol that includes a literature review, study design, subject recruitment and sampling, instruments, other measures and bioinformatics, sample size, consent form, budget and timetable.
+BIOM 640 Introduction to Clinical Research (3) Instruction in developing clinical research questions and creating a concise protocol that includes a literature review, study design, subject recruitment and sampling, instruments, other measures and bioinformatics, sample size, consent form, budget and timetable.
 A-F only.
-Pre: consent.

 BIOM 641 Legal and Regulatory Issues and Bioethics (2) Ethical dilemmas in clinical research are identified and resolved in cases, research on human subjects regulation are discussed.
 Research misconduct is defined.
 Ethical considerations in protocol developed in the Designing Clinical Research course are resolved.
 A-F only.
 (Cross-listed as CMB 626)

 BIOM 644 Translational Research Methods (2) Lectures focus on translational research methods through selected genetic and acquired diseases including cancer, neurodevelopmental, inflammatory-immune, and metabolic conditions with insight into analyses of DNA, RNA, genomics-proteomics, cell and animal models, and advanced imaging.
 A-F only.
 Pre: consent.